awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.Oracle.md

 Amazon RDS for Oracle collects SQL statistics both at the statement and digest level\.
 At the statement level, the ID column represents the value of `V$SQL.SQL_ID`\.
 At the digest level, the ID column shows the value of `V$SQL.FORCE_MATCHING_SIGNATURE`\.

 If the ID is `0` at the digest level, Oracle Database has determined that this statement is not suitable for reuse\.
 In this case, the child SQL statements could belong to different digests\.
-However, the statements are grouped together under the `digest_text` for the first SQL collected\.
+However, the statements are grouped together under the `digest_text` for the first SQL statement collected\.

 **Topics**
 + [Per\-second statistics for Oracle](#USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.Oracle.per-second)